armen-meliksetyan/armen-meliksetyan-student-management-app/README.md

 ## Usage
 1. Access the frontend application at `http://localhost:3000` in your web browser.
 2. Use the app to manage student records, search for students, and more.

-## Contributing
-Contributions are welcome!
-If you want to contribute to this project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Create a pull request to the main repository.